Sarcopenia

 Resistance exercise is usually the cornerstone of treatment.
 This may include sit-to-stands, step-ups, squats, rows, presses, loaded carries, and progressive band or gym-based work.
 Some people start with bodyweight exercise and then build load gradually.

 Balance and mobility training are also important, especially if you feel unsteady or have had recent falls.
-A physiotherapist may include gait retraining, stepping drills, reaction exercises, and single-leg control work.
+A physiotherapist or exercise physiologist may include gait retraining, stepping drills, reaction exercises, and single-leg control work.

 Nutrition support matters as well.
 If protein intake is low, or if illness, poor appetite, or weight loss are contributing, dietary review may help support muscle recovery and training adaptation.